 - pressure (do you like a shower softer than rain or a deluge that strips your skin after a day of oily engineering work)

 - functional design (how does the shower head you’re using spread the water over you).

-Writing this part of the post has now taken me 5 hours of research and reading but the good news is you get the executive summary.
+Writing this part of the post has now taken me 5 hours of research but the good news is you get the executive summary.

-To start with, I’m going to consider just flow rate and ask google: 15 litres per minute
+To start with, I’m going to consider just flow rate and ask google ‘what is the minimum good shower flow rate?’: Answer – 15 litres per minute

 Which is interesting because before researching this post thought 8 litres a minute was good.

-So I tested my shower at home (which I like a lot by the way) and on the flow setting I normally use (setting number 6 from a maximum of 7) and it delivered 10 litres per minute.
+So I tested my shower at home (which I like a lot) and on the flow setting I normally use (number 6 from a maximum of 7) it delivered 10 litres per minute.

 That tells me I could comfortably accept less… so how much less?
 I turned the shower down to setting 1, the minimum flow rate.
 I decided that it felt like a good minimum for me and I wouldn’t choose less.
 Good for me means there was no great pressure left in the flow of water but it did get me comfortably wet.
 It was still better than the shower at my in-laws home (a footnote at the end, they tested it for me) but no longer a shower I’d look forward to after a weekend of hiking.
 Setting 1 delivered 6 litres per minute.